 08 of 19

 Put a Bird on It

 Or as with this bird Christmas tree from Kelly Elko, a lot of birds.
-There's something striking about the combination of abundant wildlife and snowy white branches in this design—it suggests a quiet scene in the woods (let's ignore the fact that birds fly south for the winter).
+Something is striking about the combination of abundant wildlife and snowy white branches in this design—it suggests a quiet scene in the woods (let's ignore the fact that birds fly south for the winter).
 Want to try it yourself?
-Artificial birds can be easily purchased, and some white spray paint should help you match the icy tones.Continue to 10 of 21 below.
+Artificial birds can be easily purchased, and some white spray paint should help you match the icy tones.Continue to 9 of 19 below.

 Take a Stroll Down Candy Cane Lane

 The candy cane is to Christmas as the pumpkin is to Halloween, so we love this candy cane Christmas tree from The Sunny Side Up Blog.
 The white and red color scheme is simple to copy.
 If you can't find the oversized plastic canes seen here, a lot of edible candy canes work just fine—just try to keep yourself from eating them all before the big day.Continue to 14 of 19 below.